El blog de Archer Dental

 • Use a soft-bristled toothbrush and be gentle when brushing near treated areas.

-You may also rinse with warm salt water (½ teaspoon of salt dissolved in 8 ounces of water) a few times a day to soothe sore gums and reduce inflammation.
+Rinse with warm salt water (½ teaspoon of salt dissolved in 8 ounces of water) a few times a day to soothe sore gums and naturally reduce inflammation.

 Most patients experience only mild discomfort after scaling and root planing, and over-the-counter pain relievers like ibuprofen (Advil) or acetaminophen (Tylenol) are usually sufficient.
 These medications help reduce inflammation and provide relief as your gums recover.